raspberrypilearning/getting-started-with-picamera/overview.md

-Get started with the Raspberry Pi camera module, using Python and picamera.
+Get started with the Raspberry Pi Camera Module, using Python and picamera.
 You'll take still pictures, record video, and apply image effects.